saran040902/saran040902/README.md

 Software that solves real problems.

-From APIs and databases to web and mobile applications, I focus on building systems that are practical and production-ready.
+From APIs and databasses to web and mobile applications,I focus on building systems that are practical and production-ready.

 ---

 ## Connect